aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 # App Use By Activity

-## Frequency of Each Source Page Accessed on the Application
+## Frequency of Each Source Page Accessed on the Application, 2020-2021

 ![](App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/source-page-1.png)
 <figcaption align="center">